ex3ndr/monty/how-it-works.md

 #### What Works Well
 1. ✅ Simple numeric computation
-2. ✅ String manipulation (without sharing)
+2. ✅ String/list manipulation with proper reference semantics
 3. ✅ Basic control flow (if, for)
 4. ✅ Safe sandboxing (no FFI, no file I/O)
+5. ✅ Object identity (`is` operator)
-5. ✅ Fast compilation (prepare phase)
+6. ✅ Fast compilation (prepare phase)

-#### What's Fundamentally Broken
+#### What's Not Yet Implemented
-1. ❌ Any code relying on reference semantics
+1. ❌ User-defined functions
 2. ❌ Closures and nested scopes
-3. ❌ Object-oriented programming
+3. ❌ Classes
 4. ❌ Exception handling (no try/except)
 5. ❌ Iterators and generators
 6. ❌ Module system and imports